 To make the most of the personal-development process, you should focus on implementing effective strategies that generate fast results.
-To help, we asked members of the Young Entrepreneur Council to recommend their favorite self-development exercises.
-Here are their ideas:
+To help, we asked members of the Young Entrepreneur Council to recommend their favorite ideas for personal development activities.
+Here’s what they suggest:

 1. Do 1% extra every day.